LeonardoGentile/.dotfiles/README.md

 - `cd ~`
 - `git clone git@bitbucket.org:myusername/.dotfiles-private.git`
 - `cd .dotfiles-privates`
-- `sh Install.sh` where `Install.sh` is a script similar to the one you can see in the step1 that simlynks and copies files around to the right destination, for example:
+- `sh install.sh` where `install.sh` is a script similar to the one you can see in the step1 that simlynks and copies files around to the right destination, for example:

         dir=~/.dotfiles-privates            # dotfiles directory
         olddir=~/.dotfiles-private_old      # old dotfiles backup directory